parsingphase/socialSensorSummaries/README.md

 Run `npm install`

+Local-only scripts are in the [utils](utils) directory.

+To run the lambdas locally, see `run*Cli.ts`

 For test & deploy, see scripts in `package.json`.

-For local testing, see `run*Cli.ts`
+To deploy to AWS, you'll need Docker and an AWS account.

 ## Generative "AI" usage